convox/praxis/GETTING_STARTED.md

     RTKJFWMKYG  BHRATEYFZS  created   4 minutes ago
     RYCQLGAAAV  BJKETOESCA  promoted  19 minutes ago

-We can see from this list that the most recent release, `RTKJFWMKYG`, was created but not promoted.
+You can see from this list that the most recent release, `RTKJFWMKYG`, was created but not promoted.
 To "promote" a release means to make it the current live version.

 ### Diff releases

-Before we promote the release, let's diff it to make sure we're deploying exactly what we expect:
+Before you promote the release, you can diff it to make sure you're deploying exactly what you expect:

     fetching RTKJFWMKYG: OK
     fetching RYCQLGAAAV: OK